Craigson/Intro_to_shaders/README.md

 - How shaders fit into frameworks like Processing, p5.js, Three.js, OpenFrameworks and Cinder.

 ## Inspiration
- - Don't be fooled by the website, this guy is a genius: [Inigo Quillez](http://iquilezles.org/)
+ - [Inigo Quillez](http://iquilezles.org/) - Don't be fooled by the website, this guy is a genius!
  - [Robert Hodgin](http://roberthodgin.com/)
  - [Reza Ali](http://www.syedrezaali.com/)
  - [Simon Geilfus](http://www.simongeilfus.com/)